1jour1vin

 About the wine:

-The nose is fruity, offering a refined power, delicate intensity, and concentration.
+The nose is fruity and offers a refined, subtle power, delicate intensity, and concentration.
 It reveals notes of strawberry, raspberry, and, more subtly, blackcurrant, combined with hints of refined minerality, Sichuan pepper, and violet, as well as subtle hints of spice and chocolate.
-The palate is fruity and mineral, offering smoothness, a delicate acidity, subtle tension, and precision.
-On the palate, this wine expresses notes of ripe, juicy blackcurrant, wild strawberry, and, more subtly, small, juicy, crunchy red berries, combined with hints of fresh violet, fresh lilac, and elegant minerality, as well as hints of blackberry, licorice, and vanilla/blond tobacco.
+On the palate, it is fruity and mineral, offering smoothness, a delicate, tangy structure, subtle tension, and precision.
+On the palate, this wine expresses notes of ripe, juicy blackcurrant, wild strawberry, and, to a lesser extent, juicy, crisp red berries, combined with hints of fresh violet, fresh lilac, and elegant minerality, as well as hints of blackberry, licorice, and vanilla/blond tobacco.
 The tannins are well-integrated.

 Customer rating